calphool/JX8P_PSU/README.md

 I've included a Gerber .zip file, so you can just send the .zip to your favorite PCB fab house.

 On the mains side (labeled N / L), you'll take the output of the JX8P's filter board, and connect it here.
-Remove the transformer and the old PCB.
+Remove the transformer and the old power supply board.
 The leads that used to go to the transformer (the green and the white) will now connect to this board.
 The white one should connect to the N screw terminal and the green one should connect to the L screw terminal.

 Regarding the connectors that go to the synthesizer itself, they are no longer available, so I desoldered the old ones from my old PCB.
 If you don't have